Admission Application for MSU Students

 - Commitment to inclusion, equity, and social/educational justice

 - Academic accomplishments and promise

-The undergraduate application process is intended for MSU undergraduates who (1) are currently enrolled; (2) will have earned at least 28 credits by the end of Fall Semester 2018; (3) will have a cumulative GPA of at least 2.5 at the end of Fall Semester 2018; (4) have demonstrated (or will demonstrate during the 2018 Fall Semester) basic skills in reading, writing and mathematics on the SAT (taken March 5, 2016 or later) or another test approved by the Michigan Department of Education (see detailed information below); and (5) wish to be considered for admission to the teacher preparation program during Spring Semester 2019.
+The undergraduate application process is intended for MSU undergraduates who (1) are currently enrolled; (2) will have earned at least 28 credits by the end of Fall Semester 2019; (3) will have a cumulative GPA of at least 2.5 at the end of Fall Semester 2019; (4) have demonstrated (or will demonstrate during the 2019 Fall Semester) basic skills in reading, writing, and mathematics on the SAT-with-Essay (taken March 5, 2016 or later); and (5) wish to be considered for admission to the teacher preparation program during Spring Semester 2020.